 Use the managed funds fee calculator to see the impact of fees on your returns.

-When you invest in a managed fund you are buying 'units' in the fund.
-The number of units you get depends on the unit price at the time you invest.
+When you invest in a managed fund you are buying 'units' in the managed investment scheme or 'shares' in the CCIV.
+The number of units or shares you get depends on the unit or share price at the time you invest.

-The unit price changes depending on the value of the assets the fund invests in.
+The unit or share price changes depending on the value of the assets the fund invests in.
 With most managed funds, you'll need a minimum amount to invest, for example $5,000.

 Unlisted and listed managed funds

-- Listed managed funds – you can buy and sell units in the fund on an exchange, such as the ASX.
-The unit price of a listed managed fund can be higher or lower than the net asset value (NAV) of the fund.
+- Listed managed funds – you can buy and sell units or shares in the fund on an exchange, such as the ASX.
+The unit or share price of a listed managed fund can be higher or lower than the net asset value (NAV) of the fund.

 Withdrawing your money from a managed fund